 Speedballing can lead to a stroke, heart attack, aneurysm or respiratory failure.
 Speedballs are also increasingly tainted with fentanyl.

 Amid the ongoing opioid epidemic, other forms of heroin are appearing on the streets.
 These designer drugs often contain a dangerous mix of heroin and other drugs.
 Neither dealers nor buyers know exactly what’s in the product.
 Users have no idea what they’re ingesting or how potent—and potentially lethal—it is.

 Let Us Help You Find Treatment Options

-Don’t let an opioid addiction take over your life.
+Don’t let an opioid addiction or depression take over your life.
 Our staff is standing by to answer any questions you might have about drug abuse, addiction, or treatment.

 It’s important to recognize, abuse and addiction don’t happen in a vacuum.
 The path to recovery and wholeness involves getting to the root the problem.
 To get at underlying hurt and bring lasting healing takes a holistic—spirit, mind and body—approach to addiction diagnosis, management and treatment.